 What the ERA has done is produce a top ten of 2015 entertainment products, ranked by sales figures.
-Five games feature in the chart: FIFA 16 at two with over 2.5 million sales; Call of Duty: Black Ops III at three with a tickle under two million; Fallout 4 at five (1.12 million); Star Wars: Battlefront at eight (just over a million); and Grand Theft Auto V at ten (just under a million).
+Five games feature in the chart: FIFA 16 at number two with over 2.5 million sales; Call of Duty: Black Ops III at three with a tickle under two million; Fallout 4 at five (1.12 million); Star Wars: Battlefront at eight (just over a million); and Grand Theft Auto V at ten (just under a million).
 That's Grand Theft Auto V, a game that came out in 2013, selling better in 2015 than movies like Fifty Shades of Grey and Avengers: Age of Ultron.

 Not bad, games, not bad.